northstowekarate/northstowekarate.github.io/policies/complaints/index.md

 Please feel free to raise minor matters with your instructor before or after classes too; we’re here to help.
 ### How We Will Receive And Deal With Your Complaint
-We will always acknowledge receipt of any complaint raised within 24 hours.
+We will always acknowledge receipt of any complaint raised within 7 days.
 From there, we will try and respond in full to your concern or complaint within 2 working weeks.
 We will respond to your complaint in writing.